 Timings: All days of the week (7:00 am to 5:00 pm)

 Entry Fees: Foreigners: US $ 2 or Indian Rs.
 100/- per head.
 Free entry to children up to 15 years.

 Agrasen ki Baoli, located in the heart of our capital, Connaught place.
 Baoli, is a step well which was used to preserve water in ancient times.
 The best thing about Agrasen ki Baoli is, it is easily accessible as it is located in Central Delhi.
 It has impressive architecture and arched structure made of red stone.
 Ghostbusters should visit this place with friends as it is known as one of the most haunted places of India.

 Nearest metro station: Rajiv Chowk (Blue Line)

 Timings: All days of the week (7:00 am to 6:00 pm)

 Entry Fees: No entry fees

 #5 Indian Habitat Centre- the convention centre

 Indian Habitat Centre is located at Lodhi Road Area of New Delhi.
 It is known as India’s most inclusive convention centre equipped with conference halls, auditorium, guest rooms and open centre.
-It is an open area complex where you can take a good look at the art exhibits in the galleries.
+It is an open complex where you can take a good look at the art exhibits in the galleries.
 The best thing about Indian Habitat Centre is its library where you can sit and read books, magazines and research papers about variety of subjects.

 Nearest metro station: Jor bagh metro station (Yellow line)